fire78625/AI_packing/README.md

-# AI_ransomware_classification
+# PE_malware - AI_ransomware_classification
-Record about the performance of our proposed AI model in ransomware classification and the other needed details
+Introduce the cencept of our model which was used to attend the AI competition and won 2nd place

+Moreover, showing how we applied it to classify ransomware samples with our own defined categories and the results

 Authors: Owen Chen, Ping-Chung Chen, Chih-Wei Chen

 source category:
-(1) Source code of training and testing (/source_code) (2) Example samples for testing (/testsample)
+(1) Source code of training and testing (/source_code)

+(2) Example samples for testing (/testsample)

 (3) Figures of execution results (/result_showing)

+## Introduction

 ## Training phase
 First, each original binary executable in training set needs to use tools or commands to generate 2 category files: .asm file and .byte file